 Works that can be carried out through permitted development

-If you're doing small building work on your home, you might not need to get planning permission if it does not affect the area around it.
+If you're doing small building work on your home, you might not need to apply for planning permission.

 This is called 'permitted development'.

-Below is a list of building projects that may not need planning permission if they meet the rules for being permitted developments.
+Below is a list of building projects that may not need an application for planning permission if they meet the rules for being permitted developments.

 Works on your home